 Indicator Ref Monitoring Indicator Target Commentary Outcome 49 Local Indicator: The level of Workplace Employment in NPT Contextual Indicators: The change of Workplace Employment for Wales and UK; The level and rate of employment in NPT; and The level and rate of employment for Wales and UK Principal Target: A net gain of 3,850 jobs up to 2026 Interim Targets: 2011/14: - 1,458 2014/17: +1,326 2017/20: +1,326 2020/23: +1,326 2023/26: +1,326 Annual Target: An average gain of 442 jobs per annum from 2014 over the remainder of the Plan period with a cumulative target of 884 jobs over any 2 year period This indicator has failed to meet its target in previous years, demonstrating generally mixed impacts in respect of this SA objective.
 See SP11 for further details.
-53 Local Indicator: The rate of economic activity for NPT Contextual Indicator: The rate of economic activity for Wales and UK To achieve an increase in the rate of economic activity to 76% by 2026 The economic activity rate within NPT has fallen over the past two years.
+53 Local Indicator: The rate of economic activity for NPT Contextual Indicator: The rate of economic activity for Wales and UK To achieve an increase in the rate of economic activity to 76% by 2026 The economic activity rate within NPT has fallen over the past three years.
 However, this period does however coincide with a general decline in economic activity rate both in Wales and the UK.
-See SP11 for more information 54 Local Indicator: The rate of unemployment for NPT Contextual Indicator: The rate of unemployment for Wales and UK.
-To achieve a decrease in the unemployment rate to 6.9% by 2026 Although the unemployment rate rose in 2021, it has subsequently fallen in 2022.
-See SP11 for more information.
+See SP11 for more information 54 Local Indicator: The rate of unemployment for NPT To achieve a decrease in the unemployment rate to 6.9% by 2026 The rate of unemployment has continued to fall for the past 2 years.